-It is my very great pleasure to bring to you one of the best homemade pudding recipes I’ve ever made.
-Caramel chocolate pudding is the perfect balance of complex dark caramel, bittersweet chocolate, and milk chocolate.
+It is my very great pleasure to bring to you one of the best homemade pudding recipes I’ve ever made. chocolate caramel pudding is the perfect balance of complex dark caramel, bittersweet chocolate, and milk chocolate.
 You could even get away with calling is chocolate caramel pudding because it’s so nicely balanced.

 You can make it into “plain” chocolate pudding by skipping caramelizing the sugar, but why when the resulting pudding is just about perfect?
 Go that extra caramelizing mile and make the best pudding you can!

 And while we’re on the subject of homemade pudding, you may also want to try my old fashioned butterscotch pudding.
 That one is a winner too!
+For ease of browsing, here are all of my custard and pudding recipes.
+Thanks for stopping by.

 Caramel + Chocolate = The Best